 For 2020 when a homeowner goes solar they get a 26% Federal Tax Credit on the total cost of the installed system.
 An average $15,000 solar installation will receive a $3,900 Federal Tax Credit to offset Federal Income Tax.
 This is a win-win.
 You will not only have lower electric bills but also receive money back from the Federal Government.

-It’s valuable to compare the initial, one-time cost of installation with the ongoing savings from tax benefits, incentive programs, and lower electricity usage for monthly bills.
+It’s valuable to compare the initial, one-time cost of solar panel installation with the ongoing savings from tax benefits, incentive programs, and lower electricity usage for monthly bills.
 For homeowners, it may increase the appreciation of homes for future sale and requires little to no maintenance once the solar panels have been installed.
 A 2019 Zillow study showed the installation of solar panels increased a home’s value on average by 4.1% across the U.S., which depending on the location, means a dollar amount that equals anywhere from $9,000-$226,000.

 Reducing Costs for All Electricity Ratepayers by Using Solar